1 1 9 0 - A C R E

 The Walsingham Guard is an international humanitarian organization with a long military heritage.
 It is in the context of that heritage that the modern Walsingham Guard of the Religious and Military Patriarchate of St. Stephen was formed through the unification of its ancient and modern constituents.
 As the uniformed service and ceremonial unit of the Patriarchal Household, the Guard serves a charitable and humanitarian role.
 It also performs the emergency first response duties as needed and provides event driven executive security for the Patriarch, his household, curia, staff, and guests; physical security of Church property; and performs various administrative roles throughout the Curia.
+The Guard constitutes a unique religious order and apostolate for both clergy and laity.
 The military heritage of the Walsingham Guard extends back to 1190 in the time of the Crusades in Acre in the Holy Land.
 The modern Guard is the serving and ceremonial successor of the Grand Bailiwick of Estonia, the Grand Priory of Etruria, and the Grand Priory of Canada, divisions of the Imperial Teutonic Order of the Hospital of St. Mary vested in the Patriarchate.
 Despite maintaining a long and distinguished heritage, membership in the units today are based on faith and service rather than individual cultural background.Today's active members of the Guard have served in Iraq, Afghanistan, Bosnia, Croatia, Korea, Kuwait, Hungary, Vietnam, the Cold War, the Global War on Terrorism, NATO operations in Europe, and other campaigns.
 Guardsmen are mainly military veterans and interested civilians, rather than active-service personnel.
 Both clergy and laity are members.
 Clerics may serve in any unit of the Guard and continue the ancient custom of uniformed clerics extending back to the Crusades.
 It is typical for seminarians of the Patriarchate to serve in the Guard during their formation, and many continue after being ordained as priests.
 Usually Guardsmen are invited based on merit from among the membership of the Patriarchate or one ot its affiliated organizations.
 Additionally, membership in the Guard, as well as certain units thereof may be by hereditary right of descent from a member of the Guard, from a Crusader knight, or from a Teutonic knight during the period it was a functioning military order.
 Due to the special security role of the Lifeguards, before admission to that particular unit, applicants must show evidence of sufficient military, law enforcement, or security experience.
 Once an applicant is admitted to the Lifeguards, he is sworn in with the Oath of Service.
 Guardsmen give all due support and cooperation to local law enforcement and government wherever they go.
 Above all, Guardsmen serve Our Lord Jesus Christ through prayer, devotion, and service to others.

 Frequently Asked Questions